arpitbbhayani/articles/blogs/bitcask.md

 The KeyDir holds all the keys in memory at all times and this adds a huge constraint on the system that it needs to have enough memory to contain the entire keyspace along with other essentials like Filesystem buffers.
 Thus the limiting factor for a Bitcask is the limited RAM available to hold the keys.

-A typical solution to this problem is that after a certain limit to vertical scaling we shard and scale it horizontally without losing much of the basic operations like Create, Read, Update and Delete.
+A typical solution to this problem is that after a certain limit to vertical scaling we shard and scale it horizontally without losing much of the basic operations like Create, Read, Update, and Delete.

 # References